jsdoc/jsdoc.github.io/content/en/tags-type.md

 ## Overview

-The `@type` tag allows you to provide a type expression identifying the type of value that a symbol may contain, or inline to indicate that a symbol is of a specific type.
+The `@type` tag allows you to provide a type expression identifying the type of value that a symbol may contain.
+For function parameters, you can also use an inline `@type` tag to identify its type.

 The parameter type can be a built-in JavaScript type, such as `number` or `Object`, or a [JSDoc namepath][namepath] to another symbol in your code.
 If you have written documentation for the